Valaa-Technologies/valaa-vault/DEVOPS.md

 [Read more about valos URIs](packages/raem/README.md).

 > `valos-vault-4.4.2`: A ValOS `authority` can contain ValOS
-> `partitions` and must provide a mechanism for accessing event logs
+> `chronicles` and must provide a mechanism for accessing event logs
 > and bvob content as well as for accepting and authorizing incoming
-> commands into authorized partition events.
+> commands into authorized chronicle events.

 Authorities are usually live deployments on some infrastructure and they provide service APIs as the required mechanisms.